ashiknasim/Crime-Analysis-based-on-Kerala-Police-Official-Data/README.md

 -Visualized data using matplotlib to identify trends and correlations.

-Key insights on crime patterns and hotspots were identified.
+-Key insights on crime patterns and hotspots were identified.

 **Dynamic Visualization:**